 AI is used to make the saturation control decisions, so the logic is a black box, hence no feedback is provided on why a contact is considered oversaturated.

-Engage provides a detailed prediction and history on wich contacts will be excluded from which campaign and why.
+Engage provides a detailed prediction and history of which contacts will be excluded from which Sends and why.

 Saturation control rules